• Privacy and Disclosure Policy

 Every year the holidays usher in the busiest season of the whole year.
 With family and home plans, work and ministry lists, and church responsibilities, I am often overwhelmed this time of year.

-But I think we all know 2020 has been different in every kind of way.
+But I think we all know the last couple of years have been different in every kind of way.
 Many stores we used to shop have closed their doors forever.
 The holiday hustle and bustle has been reduced to online shopping and fewer guests on the list.

 While I am still mourning the loss of normal, I have also had to look within at where my hope really lies.
 Does the thrill of the holiday season come from the shopping and decorating and socializing?